India insulated itself from rising fuel prices; enhancing refining capability: Oil Minister Puri | Headlines

 - India

-India maintained ''affordability'' of petroleum products notwithstanding disruptions in the global energy markets and the hike in prices of petrol and diesel in the last two years has been marginal compared to several large economies and neighbouring nations, Oil Minister Hardeep Singh Puri said on Friday.
+The discount on Russian crude oil is not as much now as it used to be in the initial period after the Ukraine conflict began, Oil Minister Hardeep Puri said on Friday while asserting that the government ensured affordability and availability of petroleum products notwithstanding disruptions in the global energy market.
+In an interaction with a group of reporters, he said India insulated itself from rising fuel prices and that the hike in prices of petrol and diesel in the country in the last two years has been marginal compared to several large economies and neighbouring nations.

-In an interaction with a group of reporters, he also slammed the opposition for attacking the government on oil prices saying the states ruled by it are selling petrol and diesel at higher rates compared to those governed by the BJP which significantly cut the VAT on petroleum products to bring down the rates.
+The Union minister also hit out at the opposition for attacking the government on oil prices saying the states ruled by it are selling petrol and diesel at higher rates compared to those governed by the BJP as they significantly slashed the VAT on the fuel. ''The only parts of our political system that talk about high petrol and diesel prices are the ones who have not reduced their VAT (value added tax),'' he said.
+Asked whether the government would cut prices of petrol and diesel, Puri said it depends on the global crude prices.
+The oil minister also hit out at the opposition for its approach in Parliament on discussion on Manipur. ''In a democracy, the opposition must be allowed to speak, but I think they have made up their mind that they are going to be in the opposition for all their lives.''
+Delving into the energy sector, Puri said India has diversified its sources of crude procurement from 27 to 39 countries.
+He noted that energy consumption in the country is growing at three per cent as against one per cent growth globally.

 The oil minister also said that India is in the process of expanding its oil refining capabilities.